jakazmie/kubeflow/00-setup/README.md

 curl https://raw.githubusercontent.com/kubeflow/kubeflow/${KUBEFLOW_TAG}/scripts/download.sh | bash
 ```

-**NOTE: If you prepare to install only selected components (recommended for the labs) skip the below step and follow the instructions in each individual lab**.
+**NOTE: If you prefer to install only selected components (recommended for the labs) skip the below step and follow the instructions in each individual lab**.

 2. To set up and deploy all Kubeflow components.